 Life is relaxed on Paxos Island.
 There are three small main settlements that are at different points along the coast – Gaios, Loggos and Lakka.
 There are few inland villages on this greek island and those that exist are very small.
 It has a wonderful peaceful air.
 It feels like actual people live on Paxos.

-Ready to Explore These Beautiful Islands in Greece?
+Ready to Explore The Most Beautiful Greek Islands?

 Choosing these eleven islands was a tough challenge.
 But I know that they offer every kind of traveller an experience they won’t soon forget.